RedisLabs/redislabs-docs/content/rc/security/aws-transit-gateway.md

 Transit Gateway is available only with Flexible or Annual subscriptions.
 It is not supported for Fixed or Free subscriptions.
 {{< /note >}}

+## Considerations

+You can use Transit Gateway as an alternative to [VPC peering]({{<relref "/rc/security/vpc-peering">}}), or you can enable both for your subscription.

+Compared to VPC peering, Transit Gateway:

+- Supports complex network topologies, such as multiple VPCs or site-to-site VPNs.

+- Uses security groups and network ACLs to control traffic between VPCs.

+- Has a higher network latency and cost than VPC peering due to Transit Gateway infrastructure costs.

+Consider using VPC peering and Transit Gateway in parallel for the following situations:

+- When migrating from one connectivity solution to the other.

+- If different applications need to connect to the same database but have different latency or security requirements.

 ## Prerequisites

 Before you can set up Transit Gateway: